-Under general direction, Speech Pathologists provide specialized therapeutic services involving the measurement, testing, identification, diagnosis, prediction, treatment, case management and counseling of individuals with communication problems and disorders; deficiencies in sensory, perceptual, motor, cognitive and social skills necessary for communication; and sensorimotor dysfunctions of the mouth, pharynx and larynx.
-Therapeutic services may be provided in residential, outpatient, community or clinic settings for children and adults with speech and language delays, audiological difficulties, mental illness and/or developmental disabilities.
+Under general direction, Speech Pathologists provide specialized therapeutic services involving the measurement, testing, identification, diagnosis, prediction, treatment, case management, counseling, coaching and supporting of individuals with communication needs and disorders; deficiencies in sensory, perceptual, motor, cognitive and social skills necessary for communication; and sensorimotor dysfunctions of the mouth, pharynx and larynx.
+Therapeutic services may be provided in residential, outpatient, home, childcare, community or clinic settings for children and/or adults with speech and language delays, audiological difficulties, mental illness and/or developmental disabilities.